svmiller/svmiller.github.io/_posts/2021-01-22-a-tutorial-on-the-join-family-in-r.md

 [^theythem]: I'll be using they/them pronouns here mostly for maximum anonymity.

 The particular student is pursuing a research program in international political economy.
 Substantively, much of what they want to do is outside my wheelhouse.
 However, I can offer some things to help the student with their research.
 The first lesson was [a tutorial on various state (country) classification systems](http://svmiller.com/blog/2021/01/a-tutorial-on-state-classification-systems/).
-This tutorial will be about merging data with the `*_join()` family of functions available in `dplyr`.
+This tutorial will be about merging data with the `*_join()` family of functions available in `{dplyr}`.

 Here's a table of contents for what follows.